Eurocamp Holiday Guide (2025): Best Parks, Tips & Costs

 Parks, bouncy castles and climbing frames

 We love a campsite with a bouncy castle.
 Well, I say we, but actually I’m terrified of them (especially when they’re busy), my children LOVE them.
 Not every campsite has them but you can guarantee there will be a great park for them to play on.
+These parks and activities are one of the main reasons we love Eurocamp holidays, there is always something for children to do.

 Sports Facilities